• About

 We have enjoyed celebrating: the birthday of our first born, Father’s Day, two bluebird families fledged successfully, the air full of Purple Martins and their chorus, a comfortable house to hide from the weather, and one almost-blue hydrangea bloom.
 (If you’ve read my “Everyone Else Has Blue Hydrangeas, Why Can’t I?”, you understand that last celebration.)
 We’ve celebrated with family and friends, their special moments.
 We’ve come to love little league baseball.
 I finally got to the lake in June to enjoy an amazing crappie meal my sister and her husband cooked, and took the most peaceful boat ride, viewing a blazing yellow sunset complete with several bald eagle sightings.

 As you see, there are no mentions of fantastic trips away from home, nor actually, anything extraordinary to tell.
 I think just observing the world around you with appreciation for what you have, can be an accomplishment through a month like we have had.
 Rain showers almost daily didn’t amount to devastating floods.
 An overgrowth of weeds and grass aren’t anything a good fall frost can’t handle.
 And did I say ‘praise the Lord for A-C’?
-Just when I was ready to dig up my poor virus-infected, black-spotted roses, Queen Elizabeth produced four beautiful pick blooms.
+Just when I was ready to dig up my poor virus-infected, black-spotted roses, Queen Elizabeth produced four beautiful pink blooms.
 And so, on goes the world, with its own first-evers; on go the families’ agendas — young and old alike.
 Diseases progress, and some are healed.
 Rain falls on the just and the unjust.
 We all get to enjoy the blessings.
 And God is still God, through all our seasons.
 Blessed be the name of our Lord!
 “From the rising of the sun to its going down, the Lord’s name is to be praised.”
 (Psalm 113:3)

 Some of our June enjoyment: